 The assets and liabilities of the investments in acquired businesses are accounted for under the purchase method of accounting and recorded at their fair values at the dates of acquisition.
 The excess of the purchase price over the estimated fair values of the net assets acquired is recorded as an increase in goodwill.
 The results of operations of acquired businesses have been included in the Consolidated Financial Statements beginning as of the date of acquisition.
-The following table summarizes the net assets acquired as of the respective acquisition dates during the years ended December 31, 2005 and 2006:
+The following table summarizes the net assets acquired as of the respective acquisition dates during the years ended December 31, 2006 and 2007:

-2005(1) 2006(2)
+2006 (1) 2007

-Current assets, net \$ 7,679 \$ 11,488
+Current assets, net 11,488 \$

-Fixed assets 2,145 2,045
+Fixed assets Ф 2,045 Ф

-Definite-lived acquired client relationships 54,069 43,481
+Definite-lived acquired client relationships 43,481 19,876

-Indefinite-lived acquired client relationships 11,200 2,611
+Indefinite-lived acquired client relationships 2,611 4,577

-Equity investments in Affiliates 36,199
+Equity investments in Affiliates (2) 541,377

-Deferred income taxes (27,086)

-Deferred purchase price (10,015)

-Goodwill 193,796 87,040
+Goodwill 87,040 18,262

-Net assets acquired \$ 267,987 \$ 146,665
+Net assets acquired \$ 146,665 \$ 584,092

-- (1) In connection with the Company's investment in equity method Affiliates in 2005, approximately \$22,000 of acquired client relationships and \$14,200 of goodwill have been classified within Equity investments in Affiliates. - (2) The Company's purchase price allocation of Chicago Equity Partners is subject to the finalization of the valuation of acquired client relationships.
+- (1) In 2007, the Company finalized the purchase price allocation of Chicago Equity. - (2) The Company's 2007 investments in BlueMountain and ValueAct are accounted for under the equity method of accounting.
+The Company's purchase price allocations of these investments are subject to the finalization of the valuations of acquired client relationships.
 As a result, these preliminary amounts may be revised in future periods.

-Unaudited pro forma financial results are set forth below, giving consideration to the investments and acquisitions in 2005 and 2006, as if such transactions occurred as of the beginning of 2005, assuming revenue sharing arrangements had been in effect for the entire period and after making certain other pro forma adjustments.
+Unaudited pro forma financial results are set forth below, giving consideration to the investments and acquisitions in 2006 and 2007, as if such transactions occurred as of the beginning of 2006, assuming revenue sharing arrangements had been in effect for the entire period and after making certain other pro forma adjustments.

-Year Ended December 3
+Year Ended December 31,

-2005 2006
+2006 2007

-Revenue \$ 976,751 \$ 1,201,686
+Revenue \$ 1,201,686 \$ 1,369,866

-Net Income 123,153 152,460
+Net Income 167,000 172,581

-Earnings per share-basic \$ 3.64 \$ 4.87
+Earnings per share-basic \$ 5.34 \$ 5.86

-Earnings per share-diluted 2.93 3.77
+Earnings per share-diluted 4.09 4.37

-In conjunction with certain acquisitions, the Company has entered into agreements and is contingently liable, upon achievement of specified financial targets, to make additional purchase payments of up to \$165,000 through 2011.
-The specified financial targets for certain agreements will be measured beginning December 31, 2007.
-In the event the first financial target is achieved, the Company will make a payment of up to \$50 million in 2008.
+In connection with certain investments in Affiliates, the Company is contingently liable, upon achievement of specified financial targets, to make additional purchase payments of up to \$232,000 through 2011.
+The Company expects it will make payments of up to \$70,000 in 2008.
+If these payments occur, the Company will record incremental goodwill.
+As of December 31, 2007 the Company has recorded \$50,000 of these payments because certain of these targets had been achieved.

-In addition to the investments described above, in the years ended December 31, 2004, 2005, and 2006, the Company completed additional investments in existing Affiliates and transferred interests in certain affiliated investment management firms.
+In addition to the investments described above, in the years ended December 31, 2005, 2006, and 2007, the Company completed additional investments in existing Affiliates and transferred interests in certain affiliated investment management firms.
 The financial effect of these transactions was not material to the Company's results.